 Molecular hydrogen – a preventative and therapeutic gas with many uses.

-Since its discovery as an antioxidant in 2007, multiple studies have shown numerous beneficial effects of molecular hydrogen.
+Since its discovery as an antioxidant in 2007, multiple studies have shown numerous beneficial effects of molecular hydrogen, sometimes refered to as Miracle Water.
 In chemistry molecular hydrogen is expressed as H2.
 Recent medical discoveries reveal it’s ability to neutralise the most harmful free radicals peroxynitrite (ONOO-) and hydroxyl radicals (•OH).

 Molecular hydrogen is an important anti-oxidant